Admissions & Financial Aid

 State of Pennsylvania Financial Aid

-Residents of the state of Pennsylvania have a number of financial aid opportunities to apply for through PHEAA – The Pennsylvania Higher Education Assistance Agency.
+Residents of the state of Pennsylvania have a number of financial aid opportunities through The Pennsylvania Higher Education Assistance Agency (PHEAA).
+To apply for a state grant, go to www.aessuccess.org.
 To learn more about these opportunities visit http://www.pheaa.org

 Some options include:

 The PATH Program (Partnerships for Access to Higher Education)

 PATH is a partnership with nonprofit organizations that offer scholarships to needy students.
 These scholarships have the potential to be matched by PHEAA on a dollar-for-dollar basis.
 Visit http://www.pheaa.org for a list of participating partners.